dzaky2636/prog-fund-materials/Mission 1, Algorithmic Nexus.md

 * Statements are written in simple English
 * Each instruction is written on a separate line
 * Keywords such as `DECLARE`, `IF`, `THEN`, `ELSE`, `ENDIF`, `READ`, `WRITE`, `SET` are often used and written in capital letters
-* DECLARE statements must appear at the beginning, before START, to establish variables and their data types
+* DECLARE statements must appear at the beginning, immediately after START, to establish variables and their data types
 * Indentation is used to signify particular control structures
 * Each set of instructions is written from top to bottom, with only one entry and one exit

 **Example Pseudocode for service charge calculation:**
 ```
+START
 DECLARE account_balance AS REAL
 DECLARE service_charge AS REAL

-START
 READ account_balance
     IF account_balance < 300
         THEN SET service_charge = 5.00